kt-shashi/unix/README.md

 ## Other commands

 <br>

-echo : used in shell scripts to display messages on the terminal.<br>

-We use it in two ways:
-- To display a message (echo shashi).
-- To evaluate shell variables (echo $SHELL).

 man : used to display the user manual of any command (man command_name)<br><br>
 who : used to get information about currently logged in user on to system<br><br>